solana-developers/pirate-bootcamp/quest-4/README.md

-# 💎 Quest 4 - Smuggling, Bargaining, and Upgrading Your Ship
+# 💎 Quest 4 - Trading Goods and Upgrading Your Ship

 📘 We saw how you can “tokenize” assets using NFTs & tokens, and trade them for Gold.